safaYa12/Pen_Test_1/README.md

 7-Identified Potential risks
 8-Saved scanning Result using cherry tree and exported into symple html format , where we can load it in offline also.
 Tools used :- Nmap , Wireshark , tcpdump , Linux Terminal

+**To run the html file download the repository and run the index.html File**